MaxHuiskes/usefull_scipts/README.md

-# Useful Python Scripts
+# Useful Scripts

-Welcome to my personal collection of Python scripts!
+Welcome to my personal collection of scripts!
 This repository acts as a library for tools and utilities that I use frequently.

 As I write more scripts, I will add them here to build up a reusable codebase.